cunnie/inclusive-sober-literature/styleguide.md

 ### Unchanged
 So did a friend of mine who was a one-time vice-president of the American Atheist Society, but he got through with room to spare.”

+## Improve gendered language in quotes using brackets
+### Old
+“THIS is the Step that separates the men from the boys.”
+So declares a well-loved clergyman who happens to be one of A.A.’s greatest friends.
+### New
+“THIS is the Step that separates the [adults] from the [children].”
+So declares a well-loved clergyperson who happens to be one of A.A.’s greatest friends.